Medomsley prison guard Alexander Flavell accused of abuse

 The elderly defendant occasionally worked as a chef along with Neville Husband, who was convicted of serious sexual offences in 2003 and 2005 and has since died, Mr Hill said.

-Mr Flavell, who joined the prison service after 12 years in the armed forces, is accused of buggery - which would now be charged as rape - by attacking an inmate in the hospital unit in 1971, Mr Hill said.
+Mr Flavell, who joined the prison service after 12 years in the armed forces, is accused of serious sexual assault - which would now be charged as rape - by attacking an inmate in the hospital unit in 1971, Mr Hill said.

 He is also accused of indecently assaulting a different boy in the kitchens with Husband in 1972.